tinymce/tinymce-docs/_includes/configuration/dockerized-spelling-service.md

     cd tinymce-selfhosted/tinymce-services/
     ```

-5. Extract the contents of `ephox-spelling-docker-starter-kit.zip`, such as:

-    ```sh
-    unzip ephox-spelling-docker-starter-kit.zip -d spelling-service-dockerfile
-    ```

-6. Copy `ephox-spelling.war` into the directory containing the extracted files, such as:

-    ```sh
-    cp ephox-spelling.war spelling-service-dockerfile/
-    ```

-7. Navigate into the `spelling-service-dockerfile` folder.

-    ```sh
-    cd spelling-service-dockerfile
-    ```

     {% elsif shbundledockerfiles == false %}

 8. Go to **[{{ site.accountpage }}]({{ site.accountpageurl }}) > My Downloads** and download _Tiny Spell Checker Pro_.